 Care Equity Project

-We recently awarded 13 grantees to work on decreasing food insecurity—specifically 10 to increase enrollment in Supplemental Nutrition Program (SNAP) and three to increase participation in the Summer Food Service Program (SFSP).
-Three grantees are Safety Nets working on SNAP enrollment: SET Family Clinics, Doctors Care, and Children’s Hospital.
+We awarded a cohort of 13 grantees to work on decreasing food insecurity.
+Three grantees are safety nets working specifically to increase enrollment in the Supplemental Nutrition Assistance Program (SNAP) : SET Family Clinics, Doctors Care, and Children’s Hospital.
 Grants began in March 2016 and will continue through March 2018.

 Weigh and Win